ComedicChimera/chai/README.md

 iteration of the compiler but in general the flow is as follows:

 1. Source Text
-2. Typed AST
+2. Untyped AST
-3. Chai MIR
+3. Typed AST
 4. LLVM IR

 ## <a name="development"> Development